Introduction to Multitenancy Using Domains

 Second Level — For a second-level domain that manages third-level leaf domains, a host limit represents the total number of hosts that the leaf domains can monitor.
 The leaf domains share the pool of available hosts.

-Global — For the Global domain, the host limit is equal to the total number of hosts a Firepower Management Center can monitor.
+Global — For the Global domain, the host limit is equal to the total number of hosts a FMC can monitor.
 You cannot change it

 The sum of subdomains' host limits can add up to more than their parent domain's host limit.
 For example, if the Global domain host limit is 150,000, you can configure multiple subdomains each with a host limit of 100,000.
 Any of those domains, but not all, can monitor 100,000 hosts.